 Shame vs. Humiliation

 Humiliation is somewhat similar to shame because our identity is being attacked.
 However, these two feelings are different from each other.
 Someone who feels humiliated doesn’t think he deserves it.
 He thinks that he is wrongly accused.
-On the other hand, someone who feels ashamed believes he truly is flawed and deserves the criticism.
+On the other hand, someone who feels ashamed believes he truly is flawed and deserves criticism.

 Do you believe it or not?

 Here’s an example.
 If someone were to tell you that you are incompetent in something, you will feel humiliated because the person tries to shame you publicly.
 However, you will not feel ashamed of yourself if you think the insult is not credible.
 It still hurts your pride though since others might perceive you differently now.
 But your self-perception doesn’t change.
-Instead, you might feel insulted and angry with the person for being over-critical or a need to defending yourself.
+Instead, you might feel insulted and angry with the person for being over-critical or a need to defend yourself.

 Shame makes you feel like running away and hiding rather than defending yourself.
 Unlike humiliation, shame doesn’t have to be felt in the public too.
 You might feel shame even when no one is criticizing you.

-Direct Shaming from Others
+Direct Shaming from Others in Childhood

 When we were young, we derived our sense of self from the people around us.
 If your parents or caretakers have been shaming you since young, it’s likely you will feel ashamed of yourself growing up too.